raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 and at the same time unilaterally informs the client of the new Session Timeout values to use from this point forward in this DSO Session.
 No client DSO response message to this unilateral declaration is required or allowed.

-The Keepalive TLV is not used as an Additional TLV.

 In DSO Keepalive response messages, the Keepalive TLV is REQUIRED and is used only as a Response Primary TLV sent as a reply to a DSO Keepalive request message from